HenryQuan/NCSS/README.md

 # 找 zhao
-Search for a hex string from the current process memory.
+Search a value from the virtual memory on iOS.

 ## Resources
 Other memory searching and writing tools I found